-Incorporating vegetables into your breakfast is easier than you think.
-These healthy breakfast recipes are delicious, easy to make and full of veggie goodness!
-This recipe roundup is all about how to eat more vegetables for breakfast!
+This collection features 18 vegetable breakfast recipes that are delicious, easy to make and full of veggie goodness!
+The post includes easy tips for how to eat more veggies for breakfast.

 When we are preparing breakfast we tend to reach for grains, dairy and eggs (as well as meat, if you enjoy something more substantial in the morning), rarely vegetables.
 We tend to put vegetables in salads and soups and casseroles and eat them as side dishes, and all that’s reserved for lunch or dinner.
 There must be good reason why we don’t associate breakfast with vegetables.

 Is it because they usually require a little more preparation than the usual breakfast ingredients, and everyone is too busy in the morning to spend time peeling or chopping or cooking?
 Perhaps.
 Or maybe we just crave sweet rather than savoury foods first thing in the morning?
 Perhaps.

 Wouldn’t it be great if eating more vegetables for breakfast didn’t seem so complicated?

 With these 18 delicious, healthy recipes I will show you how to easily incorporate veggies into your breakfast.
 This collection includes both sweet and savoury options, none very tricky to make.
 And if you really don’t have time to make them during the week consider including them in you weekend brunch.